Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 Once you provision *Azure Cache for Redis* (this can be provisioned in whichever subscription you like):
 1. Go to *Access keys* and copy *Primary connection string*.
 2. Go to your *Azure Machine Learning workspace* in Azure Portal and click on the *Key Vault* item.
+3. Open "Access Policies" tab and click "Create".
+4. Select *List, Set & Delete* right under "Secret Management Operations" and press "Next".
+5. Lookup currently logged in user (using user id or an email), select it and press "Next".
+6. Press "Next" and "Create" in the next screens.
+We are now able to create a secret in the key vault.
-3. In the Key Vault go to *Secrets* and *Generate* new one with previously copied connection string and the following name "amlcomm-redis-connection-string".
+7. Go to *Secrets* and *Generate* new one with previously copied connection string and the following name "amlcomm-redis-connection-string".
-4. In your pipeline configuration file change `communication_backend` value from `socket` to `redis`
+8. In your pipeline configuration file change `communication_backend` value from `socket` to `redis`
-5. Continue to training section
+9. Continue to training section

 ## Training